Hereditary politicians

-Hereditary politicians refers to politicians (especially modern politicians) whose political position can be seen as being conferred by or based on inheritance from a parent or grandparent in some sense.
+Hereditary politicians refer to politicians (especially modern politicians) whose political position can be seen as being conferred by or based on inheritance from a parent or grandparent in some sense.

-It should not be confused with political dynasty though these two concepts are not mutually exclusive.
-Political dynasty or political family simply means that several members of the same family (whether related by blood or marriage) are involved in politics, regardless of the type of office.
-Thus, hereditary politician can be said to be a more specific subset of political dynasty as it refers to the next generation/s gaining the same political office as their parent or grandparent.
+It should not be confused with political dynasty, though these two concepts are not mutually exclusive.
+A political dynasty or political family simply means that several members of the same family (whether related by blood or marriage) are involved in politics, regardless of the type of office.
+Thus, a hereditary politician can be said to be a more specific subset of political dynasty as it refers to the next generation/s gaining the same political office as their parent or grandparent.

-Factors enabling political office to be passed down
+Factors enabling a political office to be passed down

 Name recognition

 According to Oscar Wilde, "There is only one thing in the world worse than being talked about, and that is not being talked about."
 This might be especially true for politicians.
-When the name of a politician is already familiar to the public then they tend to choose him over someone who is relatively unknown.
-This phenomenon is commonly referred to as Mere-exposure effect in social psychology.
-This could also be something as superficial as choosing the most familiar-sounding name on the ballot either because of indecision or ignorance of the candidates' campaign platforms.
+When the name of a politician is already familiar to the public, then they tend to choose him over someone relatively unknown.
+This phenomenon is commonly referred to as the Mere-exposure effect in social psychology.
+This could also be something as superficial as choosing the most familiar-sounding name on the ballot, either because of indecision or ignorance of the candidates' campaign platforms.

-In a study done by Vanderbilt University professors, they found out that name recognition affects candidate support as they are exposed to subliminal cues.
-They found evidence that mere exposure to the name of their hypothetical candidate improved perceived viability of the candidate and in turn, increased their support.
+In a study done by Vanderbilt University professors, they found that name recognition affects candidate support as they are exposed to subliminal cues.
+They found evidence that mere exposure to the name of their hypothetical candidate improved perceived viability of the candidate and, in turn, increased their support.

-The voting public could also see the parent's previous accomplishment as something that the children can or will also accomplish.
-For example, before being elected as a President of the Philippines, Benigno (Noynoy) Aquino III was not very popular to the majority of Filipinos and did not have any major contributions as a senator compared to his contemporaries.
-However, he was propelled into mainstream public consciousness and became a mainstay in news stories when his mother, the first female president Corazon Aquino suddenly died.
-With the country in mourning and in the mood to reminisce the past – which included his father, the assassinated Benigno (Ninoy) Aquino Jr. – Noynoy won the presidential election.
-It was neither because of his charismatic personality nor his achievements as a senator but because he is the son of the country's two major political figures.
+The voting public could also see the parents' previous accomplishment as something that the children can or will also accomplish.
+For example, before being elected as the President of the Philippines, Benigno (Noynoy) Aquino III was not very popular among the majority of Filipinos and did not have any major contributions as a senator compared to his contemporaries.
+However, he was propelled into mainstream public consciousness and became a mainstay in news stories when his mother, the first female president Corazon Aquino, suddenly died.
+With the country in mourning and in the mood to reminisce about the past, which included his father, the assassinated Benigno (Ninoy) Aquino Jr., Noynoy won the presidential election.
+It was neither because of his charismatic personality nor his achievements as a senator, but because he is the son of the country's two major political figures.

 Existing political network

-Having a politician parent almost guarantee a certain degree of success for an individual as not only does he inherit the valuable name recognition, but also benefits from the social networks and resources that are already established.
-The political ties that his parent has cultivated in the past will also be of use to the offspring particularly when it comes to campaigning, forming political parties and fundraising.
-In Japan, for example, the patronage system is prevalent especially in the form of "support groups" or koenkai.
+Having a politician parent almost guarantees a certain degree of success for an individual, as not only does he inherit the valuable name recognition, but also benefits from the social networks and resources that are already established.
+The political ties that his parent have cultivated in the past will also be of use to the offspring, particularly when it comes to campaigning, forming political parties and fundraising.
+In Japan, for example, the patronage system is prevalent, especially in the form of "support groups" or koenkai.